savantcare/ptfile/GLOSSARY.md

 - cts: Components
 - fn: Function
 - pf: Patient file
-- multiStateDisplayArea: This has components that can show either the current state or historical state
-- timeOfStateSelectedInHeader: This gives the time for which : multiStateDisplayArea: should be rendered
-- multiStateDisplayAreaHeader: This has the slider to choose : timeOfStateSelectedInHeader:
+- ctAge: Age is a component
+- pAge: Age is a parameter to a function
+- ormAge: Age is ORM created with vuex-orm

+### Data types

 - vsAge: variable of type string called Age
-- vnAge: variable of type int called Age
+- viAge: variable of type int called Age
-- vbl: bool
+- vbl: variable of type bool called Age
 - arAge: Array called Age
 - obAge: Object called Age
-- ctAge: Age is a component
-- cfAge: computed function age of component
-- pAge: Age is a parameter to a function
-- ormAge: Age is ORM created with vuex-orm

-## Start of component functions (similar to class functions)
+### Component functions (similar to class functions)

+In the following examples age is a function inside a component

-- mfAge: method function age of component
+- mfAge: method function
-- wfAge: watch function age of component
+- wfAge: watch function
+- cfAge: computed function
-- mtfAge: Mutation function age
+- mtfAge: Mutation function

-## Start of prop (similar to function parameters) part of a component
+### Component Prop (similar to function parameters)

-- psAge: prop of type string called age in component .
-Prop is function paramter
+- psAge: prop of type string called age in component.
 - pnAge: prop of type number called age in the component
 - paAge: prop of type array called age in the component
 - poAge: prop of type object called age in the component

-## Start of Data (similar to local variables) part of a component
+### Component Data (similar to local variables)

 - dblAge: data of type boolean called age in the component
 - dsAge: data of type string called age in the component.